Esbern/semanticGIS/content/Tools/QGIS/QGIS demos.md

   - QGIS
 ---

-This is where you find short demos of how to perform a specific task in  [[Processing Environments/QGIS/index|QGIS]]
+This is where you find short demos of how to perform a specific task in  [[Tools/QGIS/index|QGIS]]
 ## Modifying the user interface:
 - [[Changing the UI language]]